Raynald of Châtillon: Capture and execution

 The Christian forces assembled at Sepphoris.
 Raynald and Gerard of Ridefort persuaded Guy of Lusignan to take the initiative and attack Saladin's army, although Raymond III of Tripoli had tried to persuade the king to avoid a direct fight with it.
 During the debate, Raynald accused Raymond of Tripoli of co-operating with the enemy.
-Saladin inflicted a crushing defeat on the crusaders in the Battle of Hattin on 4 July.
-Most commanders of the Christian army were captured on the battlefield.
+Raynald and Rideford had fatally misjudged the situation.
+Saladin inflicted a crushing defeat on the crusaders in the Battle of Hattin on 4 July, and most commanders of the Christian army were captured on the battlefield.